 Be sure to type one rule per line so the rules show up formatted correctly to your viewers.

-The Channel-banned words filter is only accessible to the broadcaster via the Channel Settings page.
+The Channel-blocked terms filter is only accessible to the broadcaster via the Moderation Settings page.
 No one else can see or alter the words list.
-To use this feature, type the word you wish to have banned from your channel, submit it, and scroll to the bottom of the Channel Settings page to save your changes.
+To use this feature, type the word you wish to have blocked from your channel, submit it, and scroll to the bottom of the Channel Settings page to save your changes.
 You may add terms containing multiple words, and messages that contain all words in the term will be blocked, without blocking messages that contain only one word in the term (e.g. adding “hi there” as a term will not block messages containing only “hi” or “there”, but it will block “hi there”, and “there hi”).
-The number of lines you can filter is in the tens of thousands, so you do not need to worry about reaching the cap.
+The number of terms you can filter is in the tens of thousands, so you do not need to worry about reaching the cap.
 Messages containing channel-blocked terms will not be posted to your chat.

 It is recommended that aside from any words you find offensive or wish to protect your viewers from, that you add any words which might be rare and tied to your personal information.
 However, while adding such words to your filter is a good way to hide sensitive personal information, it can also confirm whether or not that information belongs to you which is why it is best to only filter out words that are not commonly used (for example, do not add your house number to the filter, but perhaps add your street name or last name).
 Another good strategy to protect your personal information is to add several false-positives so no one can try to figure out your information through trial by error.